usaid-cs/yesterday-i-learned/random.md

 1. "If you can't handle me at my worst, you don't deserve me at my best" is a moronic phrase.
 See [what happens when the roles swap.](https://imgur.com/vKCsxOO)
 1. Chile tried to claim Antarctica as its territory and failed because it once signed a [treaty](https://en.wikipedia.org/wiki/Antarctic_Treaty_System) saying no one lives there.
 1. At an annual interest rate of 2%, it takes 350 years to turn a dollar into a thousand dollars (or a hundred dollars in two hundred and thirty four years).
-1. A man named Dmitri was first to coin the term "the holy septnity".
 1. Your laptop is 3.3cm thick.
 1. [AMD's top mobile CPU of 2017 uses lithography twice as large as Intel's](http://cpuboss.com/cpus/Intel-7500U-vs-AMD-FX-7th-Gen-%E2%84%A2-9800P) (28nm vs 14nm).
 1. [Wahl is choice.
 Sonntag is Sunday.
 Wahlsonntag becocmes "election day", and need not be on a Sunday.](https://translate.google.com/#de/en/Today%20I%20am%20going%20to%20a%20Supermarket)